 Wasco: BC's commitment to the community of Wasco remains strong, evidenced in our partnership with Wasco Independence High School which is flourishing.
-From Fall 2022 to Fall 2023, FTES has increased 59% as the site offers three associate degrees and nine certificate options, including the popular Job Skills Certificates in Nursing Assistant and Shielded Metal Arc Welding.
+FTES for Fall 2023 is on par with 2019 as the site offers three associate degrees and nine certificate options, including the popular Job Skills Certificates in Nursing Assistant and Shielded Metal Arc Welding.
 Adult Education is also supporting students at Wasco Adult Education Center, located at Wasco Independence High School.
 To better serve students in Wasco, BC's Nexus Pantry has also expanded to the community with a mobile Snack Station serving nonperishable and nutritious snacks for the students there.